William & Josephine — Children Page last updated:

 Family surnames: Benitz, Greaven, Hogg, Lockwood, Sympson, & Webster.

 Born 28 April, 1863.
 Herman was a child of 4 when the family moved to Oakland, and only 11 upon arrival in Argentina.
 Just 13 when his father died in 1876, he grew up at “La California”.
-He was reputed to have been a hard worker, assisting his brothers operate “La California” and “Los Palmares”.
-While on a well-earned holiday at the coastal resort of Mar del Plata, Argentina, he was accused of not paying his gambling debts.
-Herman’s body was found by an arroyo, dead from suicide or murder, 31 January, 1893.
+He was reputed to have been a hard worker, assisting his brothers operate “La California”, “Laguna Yacaré”, & “Los Palmares”.
+He died of a gunshot while on a holiday at the coastal resort of Mar del Plata, Argentina, 31 January, 1893.
 He was 29 years old.
 He is buried at “La California”.

-Site content: Summary information only.
-He appears in early photos of “La California”.
+Site content: Short bio., 2 portraits & he appears in early photos of “La California”.